Contact structures, deformations and taut foliations

 In general the images of these maps lie in different path components for different values of $n$ and fixed Euler class.

 We shall need some preliminaries concerning the relationship between horizontal foliations on $S^1$-bundles and their holonomy representations.
-For this we shall identify the universal cover $\widetilde{\text{Diff}}_+(S^1)$ of $\text{Diff}_+(S^1) \simeq S^1$ with the group of $1$-periodic diffeomorphisms of $\mathbb{R}$.
+For this we shall identify the universal cover $\widetilde{\text{Diff}}_+(S^1)$ of $\text{Diff}_+(S^1)$ with the group of diffeomorphisms of $\mathbb{R}$ that are periodic with respect to integer translations.
 We then consider